The Region 5 Comprehensive Center is currently working on the following initiatives.

 Initiatives by State

-This initiative builds capacity in VDOE to successfully transition from a compliance model to a continuous improvement model of school improvement through office team development, identifying promising practices, and embracing an implementation science framework.
+This initiative builds capacity in the Virginia Department of Education (VDOE) to successfully transition from a compliance model to a continuous improvement model of school improvement.
+The project focuses on the use of effective communication and collaboration, identifying promising practices, and embracing an implementation science framework.

-This initiative builds upon efforts underway in West Virginia that support educator preparation programs by focusing on rethinking residency programs, as well as recruitment and retention strategies.
+This initiative builds upon efforts underway in West Virginia to support student well-being by focusing on cross-agency collaboration, as well as broad-based stakeholder partnerships, to deliver high-quality, relevant, and useful resources to LEAs, students, and families.